What is the goal of the recycling program?

 Who is reporting to the recycling program?

-We have two types of reporters: 1) Required Reporters-You are required to report if you are an Indiana recycler who recycles in-state sources of materials generated by more than one person.
-In general, this includes: -a recyclable materials broker; -an owner or operator of a solid waste disposal facility at which recycling occurs; -the owner or operator of a material recovery facility; -a solid waste management district.
-2) Voluntary Reporters-You may report voluntarily if you are: -a scrap metal processing facility—ferrous and nonferrous, such as an automotive salvage recycler or rebuilder; -a person who took action to recover, from the solid waste stream, materials that were not municipal waste; for purposes of: use or reuse; conversion into raw materials; or use in the production of new products.
+We have two types of reporters: Required and Voluntary.
+You are required to report if you are an Indiana recycler who recycles in-state sources of materials generated by more than one person.
+In general, this includes a recyclable materials broker, an owner or operator of a solid waste disposal facility at which recycling occurs, the owner or operator of a material recovery facility, or a solid waste management district.
+You may report voluntarily if you are a scrap metal processing facility (ferrous and nonferrous, such as an automotive salvage recycler or rebuilder), or a person who took action to recover, from the solid waste stream, materials that were not municipal waste, for purposes of use or reuse, conversion into raw materials, or use in the production of new products.
 This would include manufacturers or retailers.

 Where can I find information about recycling in Indiana?